How to Make Coffee at Home―Spanish Style

 Pro-Tip: The amount of grounds you add, obviously, correlates with the richness and strength of your coffee so if you want a less pungent taste, simply add less grounds.
 Regardless of how high you fill this section, be sure to press the coffee grounds down somewhat tightly for optimal quality.
 (I don’t actually know why, but everyone says this is important.)

 3.)
 Tightly screw the top bit to the bottom half.
-This is crucial to avoid boiling-hot coffee spraying or dripping out as it tries to travel up through the grounds.
+This is crucial to avoid boiling-hot coffee spraying or dripping out the sides of the cafetera as it tries to travel up through the grounds.

 Pro-Tip: Regardless of how tightly you screw them back together, cafeteras still tend to drip from one area or another if you pour your coffee too quickly.
 Just like most things in Spain, have patience and pour your coffee slowly from an arched angle, as shown in the top photo.